Abu Yusuf Yaqub ibn Abd al-Haqq: First Expedition to Spain

 In 1272, the Nasrid ruler Muhammad I of Granada had appealed to the Marinid emir Abu Yusuf Yaqub for assistance.
 Granada was then plunged in civil war, with the Nasrids fighting off a challenge from the rival Banu Ashqilula family, rulers in Málaga, Guadix and Comares.
 The Christian king Alfonso X of Castile had thrown his weight behind the Ashqilula – in part because the Nasrids themselves had sheltered Castilian rebels.
 But the Marinid emir Abu Yusuf was then engaged against Tlemcen and could not intervene.

 In 1274, Muhammad I's son and successor, Muhammad II al-Faqih struck a deal with Alfonso X, paying the Castilian king some 300,000 maravedis and promising not to intrigue with Castilian rebels.
 But Alfonso X did not fulfill his side of the agreement and continued his support for the Ashqilula, so Muhammad II renewed his request to the Marinids for assistance, offering them the Iberian towns of Tarifa, Algeciras and Ronda as payment.

-With Morocco now pacified and Tlemcen controlled, in April, 1275, Abu Yusuf Yaqub took up the Nasrid request and crossed the straits, landing a large Moroccan army in Spain.
+With Morocco now pacified and Tlemcen controlled, in April 1275, Abu Yusuf Yaqub took up the Nasrid request and crossed the straits, landing a large Moroccan army in Spain.
 The Marinids quickly took Tarifa and Algeciras and confirmed their pact with Muhammad II.
 The arrival of the Marinids and the absence of Alfonso X (then at a meeting with the pope in France) prompted the Banu Ashqilula to quickly come terms with the Nasrids.
 With that out of the way, raids were launched on Castilian lands – the Marinids ravaged Castilian-ruled Andalusia below the Guadalquivir, while Muhammad II led a Granadan army against Cordoba.

 News of the Marinid landing had prompted frantic preparations by the Castilian crown prince Ferdinand de la Cerda, left regent in his father's absence, to counter it.
-But the prince fell sick and died in July, an event that would soon plunge Castile into a crisis of succession.
+But the prince fell sick and died in June 1275, an event that would soon plunge Castile into a crisis of succession.

 The Marinid emir Abu Yusuf defeated a large Castilian army under Nuño González de Lara "el Bueno", adelantado de la frontera, in the pitched Battle of Écija in September.
-A second army led by the Archbishop Sancho II of Toledo in October met a similar fate.
+A second army led by the Archbishop Sancho II of Toledo in October met a similar fate at the Battle of Martos.
 Only the rapid rallying of Castilian forces by infante Sancho kept the Marinids from doing more damage.
 Alfonso X arrived back in Castile at the end of the year and negotiated a truce with Abu Yusuf Yaqub.